K-Romanowicz/MECH105-Algorithms/Binary Converter/README.md

 ## Limitations:

-Currently, this algorithm only works for positive integers within the range of MATLAB memory and 0.
+Currently, this algorithm only works for positive integers within the range of MATLAB memory and the number 0.